Cyril Lomax: Early life and First World War

 Shortly after the First World War began in August 1914 (see British entry into World War I) Lomax's battalion, along with the rest of the division, was sent to France, arriving at Le Havre on 14 August.
-He was promoted to lieutenant on 1 November 1914, and served with his battalion throughout 1915 and 1916.

-In August 1916, by which time he had been awarded the Military Cross, Lomax was appointed second in command of the 20th (Service) Battalion, Manchester Regiment, a Kitchener's Army unit, with the rank of temporary major.
+He was promoted to lieutenant on 1 November, and served with his battalion throughout 1915 and 1916.
+In August 1916 Lomax was appointed second-in-command of the 20th (Service) Battalion, Manchester Regiment, a Kitchener's Army unit, which came with the rank of temporary major.
 He was promoted to temporary lieutenant colonel in June 1917 to command the battalion.
-He was mentioned in despatches five times throughout the war.
+He was mentioned in dispatches five times throughout the war.
+He had also been awarded the Military Cross (MC) in January 1917, as well as the Distinguished Service Order (DSO) for his actions during October 1918, when the war was coming to its end.
+The citation for his DSO appeared in The London Gazette in October 1919 and reads as follows:

+In addition to his British decorations, he was also awarded the Italian Croci de Guerra for his service on the Italian front.

 Between the wars

-Having been awarded the Distinguished Service Order during his period in command, Lomax left the 21st Battalion of the Manchester Regiment in June 1919 and reverted from the temporary rank of lieutenant colonel to his substantive rank of captain.
+With the war now over due to the armistice of 11 November 1918, Lomax left the 21st (Service) Battalion of the Manchester Regiment in June 1919 and reverted from the temporary rank of lieutenant colonel to his substantive rank of captain.
 In December 1919 he was appointed adjutant of the Welch Regiment.

 In April 1923, Lomax relinquished his appointment as adjutant of the 3rd Battalion, and returned to his regiment.
-In March 1924 he was appointed adjutant of the 6th Battalion, The Welch Regiment.
-In March 1928 Lomax finished his spell as adjutant of the 6th Battalion, The Welch Regiment.
+In March 1924 he was appointed adjutant of the 6th (Territorial) Battalion, Welch Regiment.
+In March 1928 Lomax finished his spell as the battalion’s adjutant.

 In November 1932, Lomax was promoted to major and in January 1935 he was made a brevet lieutenant colonel.
-He was promoted to lieutenant colonel in November 1936 and given command of the 2nd Battalion, The Welch Regiment in India.
+He was promoted to lieutenant colonel in November 1936 and given command of the 2nd Battalion of his regiment in India.

-From March to October 1938, Lomax also commanded of the Delhi Independent Brigade Area with a local rank of brigadier.
+From March to October 1938, Lomax also commanded the Delhi Independent Brigade Area, with a local rank of brigadier.
 He was promoted full colonel in July 1939, and was given command of 16th Infantry Brigade, taking over from Brigadier John Evetts, in Palestine, during the final stages of the Arab revolt in Palestine, with the temporary rank of brigadier.